UstadMobile/UstadMobile/test-end-to-end/test-descriptions/001_002_admin_add_invalid_content_gets_error_message.md

 2. Click on "Library."
 3. Click on the "+ Content" button.
 4. Click on the "From file" button.
-5. Select the content file.
+5. Select an invalid content file (e.g. a file that is named .mp4 that is not actually a video)
 6. Verify that the an error message is visible "Invalid file : Exception importing what looked like video"